Support

 In reality, minor attractions are just one of many factors that affect someone's estimated likelihood of committing a sexual offense, and the vast majority of pedophiles never commit an offense.
 Ultimately, risk factors are nothing more than statistical trends, so even the most at-risk person could go their entire life without offending.

-Stigma and confounding variables
+Stigma and mediating variables

 Have a question you want us to answer?
 Let us know